Skip to content

 • Platform support: All

-This module allows you to import data from an existing EmulationStation game list into the Skyscraper cache.
-This is useful if you already have a lot of data and artwork in a gamelist.xml file and you wish to use it with Skyscraper.
+This module allows you to import data from an existing EmulationStation (ES) (flavors: RetroPie-ES, Batocera-ES and ES variants, but not ES-DE) game list into the Skyscraper cache.
+This is useful if you already have a lot of data and artwork in a gamelist.xml and associated media files and you wish to use it with Skyscraper.
+Usually this is a one-off scraper for each platform.
+If you want to re-import and overwrite already cached data from a previous run with this module, do set the --refresh flag.
+These mediatypes are implicitly set on: backcover, fanart, manual and video.